-Audition Outputs: This determines which pair of outputs will play any auditioned sounds (Out 1,2-7,8 in Standalone Mode, Out 1,2-31,32 in Controller Mode; MPC Live does not use Out 7,8 in Standalone Mode but displays them to maintain compatibility with MPC X, which does use them).
+Audition Outputs: This determines which pair of outputs will play any auditioned sounds (Out 1,2-7,8 in Standalone Mode, Out 1,2-31,32 in Controller Mode; MPC Live does not use Out 7,8 and MPC One does not use Out 3,4-7,8 in Standalone Mode, but displays them to maintain compatibility with MPC X, which does use them).
 These sounds include: samples, programs, and projects in the Browser; sample playback, Cue Preview, and Slice Preview in Sample Edit Mode; and sample playback in the Keep or Discard Sample window in the Sampler.